Samsung/tizen-docs/docs/application/web/guides/machine-learning/overview.md

-# Machine learning
+# Machine Learning

-Machine Learning features help you to handle Neural Network Frameworks (NNFWs), like [TensorFlow and TensorFlow Lite](https://tensorflow.org).
+Machine learning features help you to handle Neural Network Frameworks (NNFWs), like [TensorFlow and TensorFlow Lite](https://tensorflow.org).

-You can use the following machine learning features in your Web applications:
+You can use the following machine learning features in your web applications:

 - [Tensors Management](./tensors.md)